Garathd/Django-To-Do-List/README.md

 User stories:

+- As a user I want to be able to register an account
+- As a user I want to be able to edit profile
+- As a user I want to be able to update my account to pro version
 - As a user I want to be able to create edit and delete projects and tasks
 - As a user I want to be able to filter projects by Work, Educational or Personal
 - As a user I want to be able to filter tasks by Priorities and Status